US Flag - fm USfamily.net

 The Canadian Patrol Frigate (CPF) is probably the most successful international program.
 Winning took real teamwork as described in the attached newsletter article, contributed by Gene McCarthy.
 This newsletter also discusses wins of the domestic AN/UYK-43 and AN/UYK-44 computer developments.
 Canada provided UNIVAC with a second marketplace for Anti-Submarine Warfare systems as related below by Gene McCarthy.

-CP140 was won when we had an International Division under John Vold.
+CP-140 was won when we had an International Division under John Vold.
 Marketing director then was John Spearing, Canadian Marketing Manager was Gene McCarthy.
 Jim Rapinac was head of TSD at that time while Dick Seaberg ran the Navy Division, Dale Maus had ASD, Army, Air Force, FAA; all of us under then VP/GM Ernie Hams.
 I was the DSD marketing VP when we won CPF program in 1983.
 [Rapp]

 We also have Japanese Navy programs, input from Don Lovely and a Japanese P-3-C program input from Art Francis.

-The German Navy programs began with 642B deliveries to the German Navy computer center in Wilhelmshaven Germany in the late 60's.
+The German Navy programs began with CP-642B deliveries to the German Navy computer center in Wilhelmshaven Germany in the late 60's.
 A second program delivered 1830B computers to the Fast Patrol Boat program beginning with the computer center at Hollandse Signaal Apparatan (HSA) in Hengelo, Netherlands.
 A third program to deliver AN/UYK-7 computers to the German's Patrol Frigate program had an interesting beginning, also at HSA.
 See Anecdotes!
 More about the Germany Navy systems is in the description of the Bonn-Bad Godesberg office. [lab]

 David P. Andersen has written about the German Otto Versand voice system.